patricksimonian/oc-templatation/README.md

 - metadata.namespace
 - metadata.resourceVersion
 - uids
-- useless openshift objects like replica sets and replication controllers
+- useless openshift objects like replica sets and replication controllers and pods

+Optionally it can convert a list into a template

 ## How to use
 > requires Node JS 10.15.3 or higher